misternebula/Steam-App-Branch-Watcher-Template/README.md

-# Outer Wilds Branch Watcher
+# Steam App Branch Watcher
-Posts updates about the Steam branches of Outer Wilds to the modding discord.
+Posts updates about the Steam branches of any app to the Discord.

-## Extending this for other games
+# Using this template

-Simply add the right secrets with the right values, and everything should work
+Simply add the right secrets with the right values, and everything should work .

 **Note : This code will not work for Steam packages, only Apps.**